-In warm weather red and white checked summer dresses may be worn.
+In warm weather, red and white checked summer dresses may be worn.

-All uniform can be purchased from
+All uniform can be purchased from:

 It is school policy that children should not wear any jewellery in school, with the exception of watches and ear studs.
 For safety reasons, children should not wear rings, bracelets, necklaces or hooped earrings.
-Children with pierced ears are permitted to wear one small stud in each ear, though these must be covered up for any physical activity.
+Children with pierced ears are permitted to wear one small stud in each ear, though these must be removed for any physical activity.
 Parents considering allowing children to have their ears pierced should ensure this is done at the start of the summer holiday to allow time for healing.
 Make-up and nail varnish are not permitted.

 The school encourages children to look after their own and other people’s property.
 Articles of clothing MUST be clearly and permanently named, including footwear.

 The school has a lost property cupboard, which both pupils and parents can look through on request.
 This is cleared out on a termly basis and un-named property donated to charity.